RichardSichengZhao/R-EpiNetPerco/README.md

 ### [EpidemicDynamicSimulator.R](EpidemicDynamicSimulator.R)
 Include the epidemic dynamic simulator function GilAlgo, which is developed based on the well-known widely used Doob–Gillespie algorithm (Stochastic Simulation Algorithm, SSA).
 This simulator provides dynamic information of a randomly initiated disease on a given network, represented now by a sparse matrix, with the SIR disease parameters.
-Curent version is tested but might need to be optimized after the data structure optimization on network generators.
+Current version is tested but might need to be optimized after the data structure optimization on network generators.